 Package 'preventr'

-Description: Implements the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations from Khan SS, Matsushita K, Sang Y, and colleagues (2024) <doi:10.1161/CIRCULATIONAHA.123.067626>.
+Description: Implements the American Heart Association Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations from Khan SS, Matsushita K, Sang Y, and colleagues (2023) <doi:10.1161/CIRCULATIONAHA.123.067626>, with optional comparison with their de facto predecessor, the Pooled Cohort Equations from the American Heart Association and American College of Cardiology (2013) <doi:10.1161/01.cir.0000437741.48606.98> and the revision to the Pooled Cohort Equations from Yadlowsky and colleagues (2018) <doi:10.7326/M17-3011>.

 Authors: Martin Mayer [aut, cre, cph]